-To simplify the logic processing the various logic variables are saved in arrays, or images, in memory.
-Each variable only requires one bit of storage space in these images.
+To simplify the logic processing the various logic variables are saved in arrays, or images in memory.
+Because we limit ourselves to boolean logic, each variable only requires one bit of storage space in these images.
 Of course the LCC EventIDs are much larger than this.
 This compression is possible because each logic entry only has access to the values stored in this node.
 Any outside references require assigning an EventID pair to each item (bit) in the image.
 Inputs are controlled by Consumers, and each Output change will Produce matching EventIDs.